tanushreebrao/career-mentor-ai/README.md

 streamlit run app.py

 ## Environment Setup

-Create a `.env` file in the root folder and add your API key:
+Create a `.env` file in the root folder and add your API key

 GROQ_API_KEY=your_api_key_here